-While saving money is important, investing wisely is even more crucial, as it allows you to maximise your wealth over the course of time.
+While saving money is important, investing wisely is even more crucial, as it allows you to maximise your wealth over time.

-In fact, investing as early as you can is ideal so that you can save adequately for major expenses later on in life and post retirement.
+Investing as early as you can is ideal so that you can save adequately for major expenses later on in life and post-retirement.
 One smart way of investing is through Systematic Investment Planning, more often referred to as investing in SIPs or Systematic Investment Plans.

 As per the Association of Mutual Funds of India, data indicates that SIPs are a sought-after option for most mutual fund investors.
 Over 9 lakh SIP accounts were created on average in each month in FY 2017-18.